nagasudhirpulla/taming_python/blog/skills/folium_save_as_png.md

 driver.quit()
 ```

-if you prefer selenium with chrome, download Chrome WebDriver from here - https://sites.google.com/a/chromium.org/chromedriver/downloads
+if you prefer to use selenium with chrome, download Chrome WebDriver from here - https://sites.google.com/a/chromium.org/chromedriver/downloads
 ### Control border and fill style of GeoJSON objects

 * use the ```style_function``` input of ```folium.GeoJSON``` function to control the styling of the paths.